honest-guy/chatme/README.md

-📱 ChatMe – Simple Android Chat App
-ChatMe is a lightweight Android chat application that allows users to securely chat one-on-one in real time.
+📱 ChatMe – Simple Android Chat App - Kotlin (xml) ChatMe is a lightweight Android chat application that allows users to securely chat one-on-one in real time.

 ✨ Features